rdfjs/data-model-spec/interface-spec.md

 - `Term .object` the object, which is an IRI, a Literal, a BlankNode or Variable.
 - `Term .graph` the named graph, which is an IRI, DefaultGraph, BlankNode or Variable.

-- `Boolean .equals(Quad other)` returns true if and only if the argument is a) of the same type b) has all components equal

 **Methods:**

 - `string .toCanonical()` returns a canonical string representation of the quad.